NifTK/NifTK/README.md

 NifTK
 -----

 Welcome to the NifTK project.
-This project contains several Graphical User Interfaces (GUIs), and various command line applications and command line scripts.
+This project contains several applications with graphical user interface, and various command line applications and command line scripts.
 The NifTK project is part of the overall NifTK platform.